Retirement Living Hub

 Types of Retirement Waitlists

-Not all waitlists operate identically.
+Not all waitlists operate identically, something I meticulously documented in my spreadsheets.
 You typically encounter two main types: an “active” or “priority” waitlist and a “general interest” list.
 Understanding the distinctions helps you position yourself effectively.

 Waitlist Type Characteristics Common Requirements Benefits